Firesphere/silverstripe-csp-headers/readme.md

 ## inline scripts or custom scripts

 If you use the default methods provided by the `Requirements` class, the needed SHA's and SRI's are automatically calculated for you.

+# Refreshing calculated values

+To force-refresh the SRI calculations, add the URL Parameter `?updatesri=true`.
+You need to be admin to use this.

+To force the headers to be set in dev-mode, for testing purposes, add the URL parameter `?build-headers=true`.
+To disable this again, change the `true` to `false`

 # .htaccess